 A lot of people drag their heels when it comes to getting with the program on landing pages as they think that putting one together will be complicated or costly – I’m here to tell you that’s just not so.

-In the wonderful world of the 2020s, there are oodles of tools out there which allow you to build your own converting landing pages really quickly and easily.
-I make it my business to try as many of these tools as possible and, right now, I’m going to give you the lowdown on one of the good ‘uns – Unbounce.
+In the wonderful world of the 2020s, there are oodles of tools out there that allow you to build your own converting landing pages really quickly and easily.
+I make it my business to try as many of these tools as possible and, right now, I’m going to give you the lowdown on one of the good ‘uns – here’s an Unbounce review.

 I could tell you that Unbounce is a landing page builder – and it is – but, that would be doing it a disservice as it really is so much more than that.

-Founded in Canada in 2009, Unbounce is one of the most comprehensive landing page tools that I’ve come across (and I’ve come across a fair few).
+Founded in Canada in 2009 by Rick Perreault, Unbounce is one of the building landing pages tools that I’ve come across (and I’ve come across a fair few).

 How do I get on the ball with Unbounce?

-That’s a great question – and one which deserves an answer.
-Getting started with Unbounce couldn’t be easier:
+That’s a great question – and one that deserves an answer.
+If you want to use Unbounce, you have to:

 - Bounce on over to https://unbounce.com